mrdominguez/hbase-table-scanner/README.md

 ```

 ## Compilation and Usage
-This is the list of JAR files I used to compile and test the code:
+List of JAR files used to compile and test the code:
 ```
 commons-cli-1.3.jar
 commons-codec-1.15.jar